Mateusz Maszczynski is a serving international flight attendant with experience…

 I’ve attended a lot of Cabin Crew Assessment Day’s for a number of major, international airlines.
 Along the way, I’ve learnt what works (and importantly, what doesn’t work).
 I’ve made plenty of mistakes and I too have failed on occasion.

 However, by following these Cabin Crew Assessment Day tips I’ve been selected for Final Interview time and time again.
 I’m also pleased to say that these tips have helped me land job offers with several top-tier airlines.

 International airline recruiters say that they regularly change what they do in an Assessment Day.
 That’s true to a certain extent – what you might experience can differ from airline to airline and city to city.
 But the format and general rules always stay the same.

 These Assessment Day tips work for the major Middle East airlines like Emirates, Etihad and Qatar Airways.
 It also works for large American and European airlines like Delta Air Lines and British Airways.

-If you’re attending an airline Assessment Day in 2017 then I would highly recommend reading these tips before you go.
+If you’re attending an airline Assessment Day in the near future or simply want to prepare for the futue then I would highly recommend reading these tips before you go.

 1. Why do Airlines Have Assessment Days?

 First of all, it’s important to understand why airlines use Assessment Day’s in their cabin crew recruitment process.

 Recruiters love Assessment Day’s – And not only because they can quickly filter a large group of candidates.
 So many applicants come across as being of a similar quality on paper.
 But the exercises that recruiters use, allow them to see the person behind the CV.

 When an airline recruits new Cabin Crew, they’ll receive thousands of applications.
 Only a small percentage make it through to the Assessment Day.
 At this stage, even more, unsuitable candidates will be eliminated through exercises that assess a candidate’s ability, psychology, values and motives.